Check It Out

 What causes poverty?
-Countless volumes have been written over the ages in an effort to answer this question.
-The fact is, it has to be one of the simplest questions of all time.
+Countless volumes have been written over the ages trying to answer this question.
+The fact is, it is one of the simplest questions of all time.
 It can be answered in two words: Being born.
-When we come into the world we have nothing.
-All that we have comes through the investment of others in us and the investment we have made in ourselves.
-Poverty is the natural human state.
+We have nothing when we come into the world.
+All that we have comes through investments others make in us and through investments we make in ourselves.
+Poverty is our natural human state.
 The real economic question is, “What causes prosperity?”

-No topic is more frequently discussed in the Bible than the topic of material possessions.
-Yet the Bible gives us no economic system to implement.
-It speaks a great deal about prosperity being of God but how do we achieve it?
-That is something the Church has been left to discern as it lives in community with God through the ages.
+No topic is more frequently discussed in the Bible than the topic of material possessions, and yet the Bible gives us no economic system for implementation.
+It speaks a great deal about the prosperity being of God, but how do we achieve it?
+The Church has been left to discern that as it lives in community with God through the ages.

 Economics is central to our life together.
-Unfortunately, I believe that economics is frequently misunderstood by the Church.
-I recently read N. T. Wright’s otherwise excellent book The Last Word wherein he wrote,
+Unfortunately, I believe that the Church frequently misunderstands economics.
+I recently read N. T. Wright’s otherwise excellent book The Last Word, where he wrote,

 The greatest of the Enlightenment-based nations, the United States of America, has been left running a de facto world empire which gets richer by the minute as much of the world remains poor and gets poorer. (p.
 13)

-There are several things that need to be unpacked from this sentence:
+Several things need to be unpacked from this sentence:

 1. Enlightenment thinking by extension is responsible for our economic systems.